This chapter discusses how you configure a session manager. Topics include:

 Dtlogin or vuelogin can run either an HP VUE environment, or

-an XDM mode in which it runs a user's .xsession
+an XDM mode in which it runs a user's .xsession script.

 If you are upgrading from a previous version of the software